Letestu scores OT winner, Oilers beat Devils 2-1

 At the other end, Talbot faced a few challenges sparked by Hall who set up PA Parenteau for a testing shot, and fired his own drive from left circle that was turned away with a pad save.

-The relentless Oilers pressure finally paid off as Benning scored at 3:33 of the third period on Edmonton's 32nd shot.
+The relentless Oilers pressure finally paid off as Benning on Edmonton's 32nd shot.
 Matt Hendricks, screening in front of the net, was initially credited with the tally on the point that slipped by Schneider.

 Adam Henrique had a golden opportunity from the slot to give the Devils a lead with two minutes left, only to be robbed by Talbot.

 NOTES: The game concluded a busy stretch at the Prudential Center with the Devils playing here Friday and Saturday nights.
 Sandwiched in between was Seton Hall hosting DePaul on Saturday afternoon. .
-New Jersey placed C Jacob Josefson on injured reserve due to illness and recalled D Yohann Auvitu from Albany (AHL).
-Auvitu suffered a lower-body injury early in first period and did not return. ..
+New Jersey placed C Jacob Josefson on injured reserve due to illness and recalled, Auvitu from Albany (AHL). ...
 Devils saluted Larsson with a video-board tribute during a first-period stop in play.

 UP NEXT: